bangbangcon/west/content/Speakers.md

 implement all kinds of hardware accelerators, from telecommunications to real-time image processing.

-In this talk, I show how you can bring this three pieces together and create, on hardware that can be purchased on eBay for just a couple of dollars, a demo in the style of the late eighties and nineties, where the main goal was simply to show a neat visual effect on an underpowered machine.
+In this talk, I show how you can bring these three pieces together and create, on hardware that can be purchased on eBay for just a couple of dollars, a demo in the style of the late eighties and nineties, where the main goal was simply to show a neat visual effect on an underpowered machine.

-After spending his day-time hours working on fun electronics projects,
-<b>Tom</b> goes home for dinner, and then retreats to his garage for some
-more hours of working on fun electronics projects.
+After spending his daytime hours working on fun electronics projects, **Tom** goes home for dinner, and then retreats to his garage for some more hours of working on fun electronics projects.

 ---